mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/6-cli/cli.md

 `rosls <package>` will list all files and directories where <package> is.

-Try in this terminal theses commands :
+Try theses command in a terminal :
 @[Exercise 1]({"command": "./6-cli/1-example-terminal.bash"})

 Now let's see if you can find :